Christopher Lee: Physical characteristics and beliefs

 Lee was known for his imposing height of 6 ft 5 in.
 On BBC Radio's Test Match Special "View from the Boundary" interview with Brian Johnston on 20 June 1987, Lee described himself as being 6 ft 4 in tall.

 Lee and his wife Birgit were listed among the "fifty best-dressed over 50s" by The Guardian in March 2013.

+Politically, Lee supported the Conservative Party and favoured Michael Howard for leader following its defeat in the 2001 general election.

 Lee was an Anglo-Catholic Christian.
 Following the Second World War, he was an altar server at St Stephen's Church in South Kensington, London, during T. S. Eliot's period as a parishioner there.
-Politically, Lee supported the Conservative Party and favoured Michael Howard for leader following its defeat in the 2001 general election.

-Lee had an interest in the occult, to which he was introduced by Dennis Wheatley.
 It was once erroneously reported Lee had a library of occult literature that amounted to 20,000 books.
-During a talk at University College Dublin, Lee confirmed he did not have such a collection and said "Somebody wrote that I had 20,000 books.
+During a talk at University College Dublin, Lee confirmed that he did not have such a collection and said, "Somebody wrote that I had 20,000 books.
 I don't—I'd have to live in a bath!"
-He cautioned the audience against involving themselves in occult practices, claiming "I have met people who claim to be Satanists, who claim to be involved with black magic, who claimed that they not only knew a lot about it.
+Lee then said he owned only four or five such books.
+Lee cautioned the audience against involving themselves in occult practices, saying: "I have met people who claim to be Satanists, who claim to be involved with black magic, who claimed that they not only knew a lot about it.
 But as I said, I certainly have not been involved and I warn all of you: never, never, never.
 You will not only lose your mind: you lose your soul."

 Death

 Christopher is truly a force to be reckoned with.
 Doing a scene with him and having him peering down at you, screaming into your face, all you can think of is 'My God, that's Dracula!'

 — Johnny Depp, who worked with Lee in five Tim Burton films, from Sleepy Hollow in 1999 to Dark Shadows in 2012.

-Lee died at the Chelsea and Westminster Hospital on 7 June 2015 at the age of 93.
-The cause of death was heart failure.
+Lee died of heart failure at the Chelsea and Westminster Hospital on 7 June 2015, at age 93.
 His wife delayed the public announcement until 11 June, informing his family of the death before releasing the news to the press.

-Following Lee's death, fans, friends, actors, directors and others involved in the film industry publicly gave their personal tributes.
-Then-Prime Minister David Cameron praised Lee as a "titan of the golden age of cinema."
+Following Lee's death, fans, friends, actors, directors, and others involved in the film industry publicly gave their personal tributes.
+Prime Minister David Cameron praised Lee as a "titan of the golden age of cinema."
 He was honoured by the academy at the 88th Academy Awards on 28 February 2016 in the annual In Memoriam section.

+Lee's widow, Gitte, died on 20 June 2024, aged 89.